JeffDeCola/jeffCoin/README.md

        -tcpport 3000
 ```

-This will created the first Node, the Founders node.
+This will created the first Node (the Founders node) in the Network.
-It will also create a wallet.
-But having one node is boring
+It will also create a wallet and save the credentials in `/wallet`.
-so create more.
+But having one node is boring so create more.

 ### ADDING NEW NODES

 To hook up to the Network.
 You need the IP of any
 working Network Node.
 If you have the above running
 on `127.0.0.1:3000`, adding a second Node
-"Jeff" in your network can look like,
+"Jeff" in your network could look like,

 ```bash
 go run jeffCoin.go \